OffsetMods538/Loot-Table-Modifier/docs/src/content/docs/getting_started.md

 ## Development Mode

-Development mode enables exporting modified loot tables for debugging and additional logging.
+Development mode enables additional logging and the ability to export modified loot tables.

 Dev mode will automatically be enabled when Minecraft is launched from an IDE or can be enabled by setting the JVM property `lootTableModifierDev` to `true`.
 That can be done with Prism Launcher by going to `Settings`, selecting `Java` and then adding `-DlootTableModifierDev=true` into `JVM arguments`.